chef/omnibus/README.md

 There is no checking that the version override that you supply has been provided in a version override block in the software definition.

+## Git caching
+As of Omnibus 3.0.0, projects are no longer built using rake.
+Instead, we have rewritten the software dependencies to leverage git caching.
+This means we cache compiled software definitions, so future Omnibus project builds are much faster.

+For more information on potential breaking changes, please see the CHANGELOG entry for Omnibus 3.0.0.

 ## License